aosabook/500lines/flow-shop/chapter.md

     return random.choice(candidates)
 ```

 The next heuristic uses the other extreme.
 Rather than randomly selecting a candidate, **heur_hillclimbing** selects the candidate that has the best makespan.
 Note that the list `scores` will contain tuples of the form *(make,perm)* where *make* is the makespan value for permutation *perm*.
-Sorting such a list will place the tuple with the best makespan at the start of the list, from which we return the permutation.
+Sorting such a list places the tuple with the best makespan at the start of the list; from this tuple we return the permutation.

 ```python
 def heur_hillclimbing(data, candidates):